dan200/Chip8/README.md

 # Chip8
-An easily embeddable CHIP-8 emulator written in C#
+An easily embeddable CHIP-8 emulator written in C#.
+Bring your own I/O.